maxpiano/max-react-boilerplate/README.md

 This boilerplate contains a good standard configuration with Parcel/ESLint/Prettier for starting React projects from scratch.
+Feel free to use.